shekit/peeqo-robot/README.md

 # Steps Ahead

-Yes, I have some work to do to get this repo in order so it becomes more usable.
-I'll be doing that, including adding config files, more comments and everything!
-So please bear with me
+Yes, there's still work to be done.
+I will keep chipping away at it.
+Any contributions/feedback are welcome!

 Let's make Peeqo the best community built robot ever!